-BU students also attended the event, including Himani Shah, a graduate student pursuing a Masters in Public Health.
+BU students also attended the event, including Himani Jadeja, a graduate student pursuing a Masters in Public Health.

 “Navaratri is something that every girl, or every Indian girl, looks forward to since it ends last year.
 It seems like a 365 days wait.
 I think it’s just a night filled with fun and music, like folk music.
 All night long, with your friends, eating food, it’s just really fun,” she said.

 She felt that it brought her back to the culture she missed from her home country, especially in terms of personal significance, since her father would host the same event back in India.
 Even though her family has spent the past 10 years in the US, he still hosts it down in India, for underprivileged girls.
 She said that she would be participating in the dancing later at night, which she was looking forward to.

 Not only were BU staff members and students present, but also students from surrounding colleges, such as Shriya Anandjee and Yaritta Rodriguez from neighboring rivals, Boston College.